 Telehealth saw exponential growth in 2020.
 Most patients preferred care alternatives that helped them follow social distancing guidelines.
 Healthcare practices that had never, or rarely offered virtual care, begun treating it as their primary way of seeing patients.
 It allowed them to keep their offices at a lower capacity to continue seeing patients who needed in-person care, and provided them a way to see less-critical patients from the comfort of their homes.

 For the many healthcare providers still facing significant financial challenges, 2021 will prove to be a sink-or-swim year.
-Businesses that will adopt and leverage modern technology, such as patient financing software and systems that support telehealth, will be better positioned to flourish in the near future.
+Businesses that will adopt and leverage modern technology, such as patient payment plans software and systems that support telehealth, will be better positioned to flourish in the near future.
 To keep their competitive edge, providers should focus more on improving their telehealth offerings.
 This includes finding better ways to integrate telehealth within their brand and payment processing to offer a hassle-free digital experience to their patients.
-An increasing number of healthcare financing companies in the US are adapting to new-age payment solutions to provide patients with easy access to healthcare treatments.
+An increasing number of healthcare payment plans companies in the US are adapting to new-age payment solutions to provide patients with easy access to healthcare treatments.

 Consumerization of Healthcare Payments